umarhamzy/monyfox/README.md

 ---

-Thank you for choosing Monyfox!
+Thank you for choosing MonyFox!
 We hope it helps you manage your finances more effectively.
 Happy saving! 🎉